RediSearch/RediSearch/docs/docs/Indexing_JSON.md

 Note than unlike NUMERIC type, using `$.embedding` in the schema for VECTOR will NOT treat the field as an array of vectors, so it will cause indexing failure.

-Now, we can search for the two headphones that are most similar to an image embedding, using vector similarity search KNN query (note that vector queries are supported as of dialect 2).
-The distance between a document to the query vector is defined as the **minimum** distance between the query vector to a vector that matches the JSONPath specified in the schema.
+Now you can search for the two headphones that are most similar to an image embedding by using vector similarity search KNN query.
+(Note that the vector queries are supported as of dialect 2.)
+The distance between a document to the query vector is defined as the minimum distance between the query vector to a vector that matches the JSONPath specified in the schema.
 For example:

 ```sql
 127.0.0.1:6379> FT.SEARCH itemIdx5 '*=>[KNN 2 @embeddings $blob]' PARAMS 2 blob \x01\x01\x01\x01 DIALECT 2
 1) "2"